-Α E ectronic C omponents В Scales of Production 1 Battery Stores energy in a chemical 1 Bespoke A single item design for either a specific task or made specifically for a client. האשינה. form.
-It is made up of cells, each 1.5v.
-All batteries are multiples of 1.5v.
+В Scales of Production 1 Bespoke A single item design for either a specific task or made specifically for a client.
 2 Batch Small to medium number of products.
-These could be made in different colours, style, ingredients etc. 2 Latch Switch & Push -ò- 🍼 Latch switch turns on or off all power to circuit.
-Push switch 3 Mass The same as batch but made in much larger numbers.
+These could be made in different colours, style, ingredients etc. 3 Mass The same as batch but made in much larger numbers.
 Manufacturing using a production line.
-Switch allows power to be on only when switch is pushed.
 4 Continuous No variety or changes in the design.
 The same thing made in very high numbers, day after day.

-3 Resistor Slow down the flow of current • in a circuit.
-They protect more sensitive components. С Techniques 4 Variable Resistor م A resistor that can be manually increased or 1 Line Bending Line bending is a process used to bend thermoplastics in a straight line.
+С Techniques Techniques 1 Line Bending Line bending is a process used to bend thermoplastics in a straight line.
 A thermoplastic sheet over a strip heater until it becomes soft and then bending it to any desired angle.
-5 Capacitor decreased.
-Stores power for short 2 Vacuum Forming Vacuum forming is a where a sheet of thermoplastic is heated to a high temperature, stretched onto a mould, and forced against the mould by a vacuum. - amounts of time.
+2 Vacuum Forming Vacuum forming is a where a sheet of thermoplastic is heated to a high temperature, stretched onto a mould, and forced against the mould by a vacuum.
 3 Injection Moulding The plastic is melted in the injection moulding machine and then injected into the mould, where it cools and solidifies into the final part.
-6 Light Emitting Diode (LED) ∕ √ Allows current to flow in one direction and lights up without generating heat.
 4 Blow Moulding The blow mouldings process is the same as Injection process but also has a tube-like piece of plastic with a hole in one end through which compressed air can pass.
-7 Intergraded Circuit (I.C or AAA.
-Made up of many circuits located in a very small area.
-5 Rotational Moulding Plastic pellets are put in a mould and spun and heat added.
+5 Rotational Plastic pellets are put in a mould and spun and heat added.
 Plastic softens and forms a shape on the internal faces of the mould.
-Chip) AAA, 1114 6 Compression Moulding A Thermosetting plastic material is placed directly into a heated metal mould then is softened by the heat and therefore forced to conform to the shape.
-8 Printed Circuit Board A pre-made circuit with copper tracks and locations for the components to be soldered in.
-SI CL UPER A. De sign a circuit board for a product.
-CL B. CO mplete a fact file on a production company.
+6 Compression Moulding A Thermosetting plastic material is placed directly into a heated metal mould then is softened by the heat and therefore forced to conform to the shape.

-- B. Complete a fact file on a production company. - C. Complete a collage on one of the techniques.
+- A. Design a circuit board for a product. - B. Complete a fact file on a production company. - C. Complete a collage on one of the techniques.

-Year 9 - English - Lent 1
+Year 9 - English - Lent 2

 Α Key Terms 1 Allegory A type of writing in which the settings, characters, and events stand for other, often larger ideas.
 2 Alliteration When the first letter of a word is repeated more than once.
 3 Allusion Making reference to people, places, events, literary work, myths, or works of art 4 Ambiguity When something has an unclear meaning.
 5 Anaphora Repetition of the starting line of a poem.
 6 Anecdote A short story from personal experience.
 7 Assonance Repeating vowel sounds 8 Connotation An idea or feeling which a word invokes for a person.
 9 Dialogue When a character speaks aloud.
 10 Didactic Intended to teach, instruct, or have a moral lesson for the reader.
 11 Double entendre When a word or phrase has two meanings, one of which is often rude 12 Emotive Language Powerful describing words or adjectives.
-13 Evocative Verbs ve Verbs A doing word which sounds particularly active.
+13 Evocative Verbs A doing word which sounds particularly active.
 14 Euphemism A polite way of saying something often taboo or controversial.
 15 Flashback/ Flashforward When the narrator changes time, moving back to the past or forwards to the future.
 16 Half Rhyme When words sound similar, but are not a full rhyme.
 17 Hamartia The character flaw of a powerful hero that leads to his tragic downfall.
 18 Hyperbole Exaggeration for effect.
-19 ldiom commonly used phrases or metaphors.
+19 Idiom commonly used phrases or metaphors.
 20 Imperative A command.
 21 Incongruent When something doesn't make sense at all.